The Role of Disk Dislocation

 The dislocation of the disk pulls the tissues that were behind it (the retrodiskal tissues) into the place where the disk used to be.
 Trapped between the bones, these retrodiskal tissues are vulnerable to damage by chewing forces, especially during the nocturnal grinding and clenching (bruxism) that affects everybody during sleep.
 Initially they undergo bruising with all its typical characteristics,- blood leaking out of vessels, swelling, heat, and pain.
 The inflammation caused by the bruising triggers reflex muscle tension.
 However, eventually these joints heal.
 They adapt by converting the previously vascular tissue into a tough fibrotic pad of scar tissue called a pseudodisk, which can withstand functional forces.
 The conversion to a pseudodisk can take days or decades, but it almost always occurs naturally by middle age.

-The dislocation of the disk disturbs the growth pattern of the face.
+The dislocation of the disk disturbs the growth pattern of the face by causing a shift in the central bite position, the bracing position for the mandible.
 The mandible on the side of the dislocation shifts toward that side and upward, which then causes the whole head to tip toward that side.
-The head cannot sit straight on the top of the spine if the mandible cannot hang beneath the center of the skull.
+The head cannot sit straight on the top of the spine if the mandible cannot rest beneath the center of the skull.
 That relationship is summarized in THE ROLE OF POSTURE under the tab TMJ DISORDERS, and it is fully explained in BITES AND BODY POSTURE under the FOR DOCTORS tab.

 FORWARD DISK DISLOCATION - About half of disk dislocations occur in a forward direction, where the disk becomes an obstacle to the opening pathway of the condyle.
-In early stages of forward disk dislocation, the lower jawbone can only open until the condyle of the dislocated disk side reaches the disk, where it gets stuck behind the disk.
+In early stages of forward disk dislocation, the lower jawbone can only open until the condyle of the dislocated disk side reaches the disk.
+Then the ligaments that once held the disk in place now hold it in the opening path of the condyle.
+The condyle is thus stuck behind the disk.
 To open further, the condyle has to jump over the back end of the dislocated disk and onto its thin center - causing a click or pop, as seen between boxes 2 and 3 in the illustration below.
 The disk then stays in place until it dislocates again during closing, as seen between boxes 8 and 1.

 CLOSING FULLY CLOSED OPENING